Menu Close

 Full-Time Tribunal Member

 Micah Carmody completed his Bachelor of Science at Simon Fraser University and his law degree at the University of Victoria.
-He was called to the bar in 2010 and served as junior counsel for a federal commission of inquiry.
+He was called to the Bar in 2010 and served as junior counsel for a federal commission of inquiry.

 Full-Time Tribunal Member